Refresh your homeschool this spring with 15% off all Common Sense Press curriculum. Use code: SPRING15.

 British Literature

-There are five major writing assignments in the Gold Book: British Literature that will be submitted for assessment throughout the year.
+Assessments are provided for four major writing assignments in the Gold Book: British Literature that are to be submitted throughout the year.

-• Compare and Contrast: A four paragraph essay that compares and contrasts the film version and the book version of Mary Shelley’s Frankenstein.
+• A five-paragraph Compare/Contrast essay of the film version and the book version of Mary Shelley’s Frankenstein.

 Literary Criticism